Mexico’s Retiree Discounts Card- INAPAM

 If you’ve never heard of this program, it is called INAPAM, and it’s 100% free.
 Read the full article to understand who can apply, how to apply, and what discounts you can get.
 Plus some other special circumstances that no one talks about.

 INAPAM is an acronym for Instituto Nacional de las Personas Adultas MayoresIt’s a government initiative, but the real benefit is its discounts on purchases like airfare, medicines, doctor’s visits, and even utilities.
-Several retailers and government agencies have partnered with this program throughout Mexico and offer Mexico’s resident’s age 60 and over various excellent discounts.
+Several retailers and government agencies have partnered with this program throughout Mexico and offer various excellent discounts to Mexico’s residents aged 60 and over.

 Who Can Apply?